SteffenEger/MetaScience/README_2020.md

 This year, two topics are of relevant:

-   1. Evaluation metrics and evaluation paradigms for Natural Language Processing
+   1. Evaluation metrics and evaluation paradigms (for Natural Language Processing)
-   2. Science of science related topics such as citation count prediction, analysis of scientific literature, and biases
+   2. Science of science related topics such as citation count prediction, analysis of scientific literature, and analysis of biases in science

 ### Seminar structure